-As early as late-2013, at the Gartner Symposium, Chris Howard (VP of Gartner) predicted that many medium and large-scale corporations will move to the cloud and that by the end of 2017, more than half of large technology corporations will use some form of a Hybrid cloud.
+As early as late-2013, at the Gartner Symposium, Chris Howard (VP of Gartner) predicted that many medium- and large-scale corporations will move to the cloud, and that by the end of 2017, more than half of large technology corporations will use some form of a hybrid cloud.

 Computer-Aided Engineering in the Cloud

-This is not only advantageous to single users and freelance designers but also to small and medium-sized companies, which nowadays are driving the entire design process.
+This is not only advantageous to single users and freelance designers but also to small- and medium-sized companies, which nowadays are driving the entire design process.
 Large and multinational companies usually work with several hundred small and medium companies that offer design solutions.
-While most of these smaller companies do not have the ability to maintain large computing clusters, others spend a significant part of their revenue on this.
+While most of these smaller companies do not have the ability to maintain large computing clusters, others spend a significant part of their revenue on exactly this.
 Thus, it becomes imperative to facilitate an overall cost reduction of the design and development processes.

 Data Security with Cloud Solutions

 Secondly, there is the question of access to the stored content.
 Cloud services can be thought of as digital storage boxes.
 Thus, the provider does not have access to the data being stored.
-Most cloud companies need to follow the HIPAA regulations; when in doubt, however, you can always ask the individual company about their privacy and encryption policies.
+Most cloud companies must follow the HIPAA regulations; when in doubt, however, you can always ask the individual company about their privacy and encryption policies.